Alphonse Legros: Life

 In 1859, Legros's L'Angelus was exhibited, the first of the church interiors for which he was best known.
 Two years later Ex Voto (1861; Musée des Beaux-Arts de Dijon) was exhibited, but only obtained a mention at the Salon.
-He moved to England in 1863 and in 1864 married Frances Rosetta Hodgson.
+He moved to England in 1863 having been encouraged by his friend, James Abbot McNeil Whistler, and in 1864 married Frances Rosetta Hodgson.
 At first he lived by his etching and teaching.
 He then became teacher of etching at the South Kensington School of Art, and in 1876 Slade Professor at University College London in succession to Edward Poynter.
+Legros was never a fluent English speaker.
+Therefore his teaching was more through demonstration than verbal instruction.
+His students at the Slade included Charles Holroyd, who later became Director of the National Gallery and William Stang.
+As gifted artists they flourished under this approach, however, not all of his pupils flourished and some found his non-verbal approach to be frustrating.
+Although now based in London, he continued to exhibit at the Paris Salon.
+He also had works included in the second Impressionist group exhibition in 1876.
+His work was much admired by his friend Edgar Degas and a study of hands by him was displayed between two drawings by Ingres in his bedroom.

 Whilst teaching at the Slade School Legros taught a large contingent of women, who came to be known as the Slade Girls.
 Through his field of sculpture he encouraged the design of medals based upon the Italian renaissance style of portrait, illustrating the character, profession or life of the individual portrayed.

 The Slade Girls attracted commissions from a range of societies and organisations due to the beauty and skill of their work.
 Pupils of note include the Casella sisters (Ella and Nelia), Jessie Mothersole, Fedora Gleichen, Lilian Swainson (later Hamilton) and Elinor Hallé.

 In his Etchings by French and English Artists (1874) Philip Gilbert Hamerton included work by Legros and Léon Gaucherel.

-Legros was naturalized as a British citizen in 1881, and remained at University College for 17 years.
+Legros was naturalized as a British subject in 1881, and remained at University College for 17 years.
 He would draw or paint a torso or a head for the students in an hour or less; in the painting school he insisted on a good outline, preserved by a thin rub in of umber, and then the work was to be finished in a single painting.
 He considered the traditional journey to Italy an important part of artistic training, and gave part of his salary to augment the income available for a travelling studentship.